UKHomeOffice/callisto-accruals-restapi/docs/features/annual-target-hours/timecard-timeentry.md

 ![storage-model.png](../../images/storage-model.png)

 ## Updating Accrual balance
 One of the key properties on an accrual record is the balance.
-Each instance represents the balance on a given date.
+Each instance represents the running total of all contributions up to a given date.
 When `TimeEntry` events are received then they are used to identify which type of `accrual` records they relate to and also to identify which date(s) are to have their balances calculated.

 **Note**
 - that the mechanism for identifying an `accrual` record type based on the data in a TimeEntry is outside of the scope of this document (see [Out of Scope](#out-of-scope))